thoughtbot/ruby-science/release/ruby-science.md

 end
 ```

-This comment is trying to explain what the following line of code does, because
+This comment is trying to explain what the following line of code does because
 the code itself is too hard to understand.
 A better solution would be to improve
 the legibility of the code.